explorerhq/sql-explorer/docs/features.rst

   to contain any Django schema, or be related to Django in any way.
 See connections.py for more documentation on multi-connection setup.
+- SQL Explorer also supports user-provided connections in the form of standard database connection details, or uploading CSV or SQLite files.
+See the 'User uploads' section of :doc:`settings`.

 Power tips
 ----------